 Everyone knows the 1996 Gators won the National Championship.
 But, it is less known that in 1995 the Gators went undefeated, during the regular season, for the first (and only) time.
 However, they let the National Championship slip from their grasp in a 62-24 loss to the Nebraska Cornhuskers in the Fiesta Bowl.
 The outcome was so bad that the game was later dubbed the "Fiasco Bowl."

-Florida is known for winning a total of eight SEC football conference championships.
-However, only seven are recorded as being official.
+Florida is known for winning a total of ten SEC football conference championships.
+However, only nine are recorded as being official.
 Due to NCAA violations, the Gators were officially stripped of their 1984 SEC championship.

 Although the 1985 and 1990 teams finished best in the SEC, they were ineligible to compete for the conference championship because of NCAA violations that the previous coaching staffs had committed.